 When a follower makes a decision as to how far to step, it shows that she’s anticipating and not waiting for the leader to guide her.
 In other words, she’s stepping first.
 If you’re a follower, you go second, not first.

-So, yeah, this is the leader’s biggest peeve, having a partner who’s a backleader.
+So, yeah, having a partner who is a backleader is the leader’s biggest peeve.
 What that means is the follower is trying to direct the leader, rather than the other way around.
 Can you imagine how it feels to the one who is actually supposed to be leading?
 If there’s backleading, it’s not a dance, it’s a wrestling match.

 Why would a follower do these things?

 - She’s uneducated.
-Many women feel that they’re naturals when it comes to dancing.
+Some women feel they’re naturals on the dance floor.
 For this reason, they don’t think they need lessons.

-- However, with the addition of some ballroom dance lessons, she’ll learn to understand the meaning of the signals she gets from her leader.
-Basically, she has to learn the language of ballroom dance.
+- However, by adding ballroom dance lessons, she’ll learn to understand the meaning of the signals she gets from her leader.
+Basically, she’s learning the language of ballroom dance.

 - Confidence can be an issue when two people get together.
 It may be that she doesn’t have enough faith in herself or her partner.
 On the other hand, she may have too much self-confidence.
 If you know what I mean.